sjentsch/lsjDocs/_pages/Ch09_HypothesisTesting_03.rst

 .. ----------------------------------------------------------------------------

 How do we actually determine the sampling distribution of the test statistic?
 For a lot of hypothesis tests this step is actually quite complicated, and later on in the book you’ll see me being slightly evasive about it for some of the tests (some of them I don’t even understand myself).
 However, sometimes it’s very easy.
 And, fortunately for us, our ESP example provides us with one of the easiest cases.
 Our population parameter *θ* is just the overall probability that people respond correctly when asked the question, and our test statistic *X* is the *count* of the number of people who did so out of a sample size of *N*.
-We’ve seen a distribution like this before, in Section `Binomial distribution <Ch07_Probability_4.html#the-binomial-distribution>`__, and that’s exactly what the binomial distribution describes!
-So, to use the notation and terminology that I introduced in that section, we would say that the null hypothesis predicts that *X* is binomially distributed, which is written
+We’ve seen a distribution like this before, in section :doc:`Binomial distribution <Ch07_Probability_4>`, and that’s exactly what the binomial distribution describes!
+So, to use the notation and terminology that I introduced in that section, we would say that the null hypothesis predicts that *X* is binomially distributed, which is written:

 *X* ~ Binomial(θ, N)